 To build personas, begin by leveraging demographic and behavioral data from your CRM, study the data and divide your buyers together into groups.
 Fuse this with discussions with your sales team—they will have a very solid grasp of your target audience.
 What are their desires and challenges?
 Document each person’s needs, values, and pain points—and get a sense of their actual lives.
 Where and when do they prefer to consume content?
 While most people think millennials and social media go hand in hand, baby boomers are most likely to share content they find on Facebook.

 These personas will help you craft precisely segmented email marketing campaigns—and they will help to focus the entire business.
-The innovative Idaho-based candle company Milkhouse, for example, uses Infusionsoft by Keap to send personalized messaging to segments, ensuring that customers receive only content that pertains to them.
+The innovative Idaho-based candle company Milkhouse, for example, uses Keap to send personalized messaging to segments, ensuring that customers receive only content that pertains to them.
 “It's not about mass emails,” says CEO Eric Sparrow.
 “It's about giving your customers what they're asking for.”

 Know the buyer journey